Daiio/MicroComp/README.md

 # MicroComp - Determining Environmental Compatibility Between Microbes and Root Microecosystems
 Created by Daphne Fauber, Hank Krutulis, Kyle Sander, Will Sharpless, & Adam Arkin

-Work in Progress - Made using Python 3.8.8 # Created by Daphne Fauber, Hank Krutulis, Kyle Sander, Will Sharpless, & Adam Arkin
+Work in Progress - Made using Python 3.8.8

 Notes for future development can be found in the Project section.